mtkimmins/LTSDM_hack/RefiningProcedure.md

 3) Connect Arduino Uno to computer via USB
 4) Pick a baud rate (19200 for slower reads)
 6) In the Arduino IDE, verify and compile "flash_dump_chip_to_uno.ino" in folder /scripts (WITH THE RIGHT BAUD RATE before flashing)
-7) Ensure baud rate in the Arduino IDE, .ino file, and python script
+7) Ensure baud rate in the Arduino IDE, .ino file, and python script match to step (4)
-8)
+8) Run python script

 # Procedure for Gleaning Gold-Standard Binary Data Files